Skip to content

 Name of the persisted manifest to use.
 This will

-defined via define_manifest().
+defined via `define_manifest()`.

-cluster_type: GenevaClusterType, optional
+cluster_type: GenevaClusterType, optional, default GenevaClusterType.KUBE_RAY

 Type of the cluster to use.
 By default, KUBE_RAY will be used.

-To start a local Ray cluster, use GenevaClusterType.LOCAL_RAY.
+To start a local Ray cluster, use `GenevaClusterType.LOCAL_RAY`.

-on_exit: ExitMode, optional
+on_exit: ExitMode, optional, default ExitMode.DELETE

-the cluster will be deleted when the context manager exits.
+Exit mode for the cluster.
+By default, the cluster will be deleted when the

 """